-Theme Standard Has published a climate transition plan that covers its underwriting activities, clearly outlining how it will pivot its existing model towards a trajectory that aligns with climate science recommendations [1] Has made a strong commitment to exclude [2] thermal coal and unconventional oil & gas [3], and place stronger restric conventional oil & gas capacity in its underwriting Climate Change - Underwriting Has a formal underwriting engagement policy that sets out at least one of the following key climate asks as a requiremengagement on multiple of these areas: a) clients in all material sectors to adopt and publish short term (2025) and/or medium term (2030) GHG emission redu sectors to set ambitious targets for positive climate investment [4]; c) client fossil fuel companies to commit to immedia production of coal and unconventional oil & gas; and d) client fossil fuel companies to immediately put an end to new for IEA's Net Zero by 2050 recommendations.
-Offers insurance for solutions which support the climate transition [4], and insurance with preferential terms [5] for proje or that meet certain climate-related criteria Net-Zero Targets Has set a net-zero target for 2050 or sooner that is aligned with 1.5C Has set an interim target to reduce emissions by at least 40% by 2030, or 30% by 2025, covering at least three quarter Has specific biodiversity-related requirements for investments covering at least two sectors with high biodiversity impac Diadiversity Investment Restricts investment in companies operating in areas of global biodiversity importance, covering at least two definitions area-based conservation, eg Protected Areas under particular IUCN management categories and Key Biodiversity Area Biodiversity - Investment Has made a timebound commitment to reduce negative biodiversity impacts or threats - or increase positive impacts - infrastructure investments, measured in terms of biodiversity impact Assesses direct impacts and dependencies from its investments on biodiversity [7] Has specific biodiversity-related requirements for underwriting covering at least two sectors with high biodiversity impac Die diversiter - Lie demonitie e Restricts the underwriting of companies operating in areas of global biodiversity importance, covering at least two define effective area-based conservation eg Protected Areas under particular IUCN management categories and Key Biodiver Biodiversity - Underwriting Assesses direct impacts and dependencies from its underwriting on biodiversity [7] Offers insurance for solutions to prevent biodiversity loss or support biodiversity restoration and/or offers preferential ter outcomes for biodiversity or meet certain biodiversity-related criteria Has a policy that excludes investment in controversial weapons and tobacco Social - Investment Has a policy that restricts investment on the basis of other controversial issues (conventional weapons, human rights, w health other than tobacco) Has an investment policy that considers Free, Prior and Informed Consent [8] Has engaged with investee companies on at least two distinct social topics since 1 January 2021 ng assets, operations, and entire business rictions on companies developing new ment, or demonstrates evidence of broad duction targets; b) clients in all material diately and progressively decrease their fossil fuel supply projects, in line with the jects with positive outcomes for the climate ters of relevant portfolio [6]
+Theme Standard Has published a climate transition plan that covers its underwriting activities, clearly outlining how it will pivot its existing assets, operations, and entire business model towards a trajectory that aligns with climate science recommendations [1] Has made a strong commitment to exclude [2] thermal coal and unconventional oil & gas [3], and place stronger restrictions on companies developing new conventional oil & gas capacity in its underwriting Climate Change - Underwriting Has a formal underwriting engagement policy that sets out at least one of the following key climate asks as a requirement, or demonstrates evidence of broad engagement on multiple of these areas: a) clients in all material sectors to adopt and publish short term (2025) and/or medium term (2030) GHG emission reduction targets; b) clients in all material sectors to set ambitious targets for positive climate investment [4]; c) client fossil fuel companies to commit to immediately and progressively decrease their production of coal and unconventional oil & gas; and d) client fossil fuel companies to immediately put an end to new fossil fuel supply projects, in line with the IEA's Net Zero by 2050 recommendations.
+Offers insurance for solutions which support the climate transition [4], and insurance with preferential terms [5] for projects with positive outcomes for the climate or that meet certain climate-related criteria Net-Zero Targets Has set a net-zero target for 2050 or sooner that is aligned with 1.5C Net-Zero rargets Has set an interim target to reduce emissions by at least 40% by 2030, or 30% by 2025, covering at least three quarters of relevant portfolio [6] Has specific biodiversity-related requirements for investments covering at least two sectors with high biodiversity impacts Dia divavaity Invantore ant Restricts investment in companies operating in areas of global biodiversity importance, covering at least two definitions of biodiversity importance or effective area-based conservation, eg Protected Areas under particular IUCN management categories and Key Biodiversity Areas Biodiversity - Investment Has made a timebound commitment to reduce negative biodiversity impacts or threats - or increase positive impacts - across corporate debt, equity, and infrastructure investments, measured in terms of biodiversity impact Assesses direct impacts and dependencies from its investments on biodiversity [7] Has specific biodiversity-related requirements for underwriting covering at least two sectors with high biodiversity impacts Die diversity.
+He demonstrie Restricts the underwriting of companies operating in areas of global biodiversity importance, covering at least two definitions of biodiversity importance or effective area-based conservation eg Protected Areas under particular IUCN management categories and Key Biodiversity Areas Biodiversity - Underwriting Assesses direct impacts and dependencies from its underwriting on biodiversity [7] Offers insurance for solutions to prevent biodiversity loss or support biodiversity restoration and/or offers preferential terms [5] for projects that have positive outcomes for biodiversity or meet certain biodiversity-related criteria Has a policy that excludes investment in controversial weapons and tobacco Social - Investment Has a policy that restricts investment on the basis of other controversial issues (conventional weapons, human rights, worker health, community health, consumer health other than tobacco) Has an investment policy that considers Free, Prior and Informed Consent [8] Has engaged with investee companies on at least two distinct social topics since 1 January 2021